intermine/im-docs/docs/database/data-sources/data-licences.rst

 None of my data sources have data licences
 ------------------------------------------------------

 We discovered that only a minority of data sets have a licence: of the 26 core data set types that  InterMine supports, only 9 have a data set licence, although 14 had some text about fair use.

+Please see our `blog posts <https://intermineorg.wordpress.com/2019/01/03/being-fair-data-licences-in-intermine/>`_ for more details.

 .. index:: data licences, licence